s0md3v/huepy/README.md

 # Hue
 <img src='https://i.imgur.com/coACsyQ.png' />

-Hue provides a minimal and powerful way to print colored text and labels in the terminal.</br>
+Hue provides a minimal and powerful interface to print colored text and labels in the terminal.</br>
 It doesn't have any external dependencies and works with Python 2 as well as Python 3.

 ## Supported Stuff